 MacCracken funding is provided through a combination of teaching assistantship, research assistantship, and fellowship, in proportions to be determined.
 The award package typically includes a full tuition scholarship, comprehensive health insurance and a stipend.
 Funding is typically guaranteed for five years, although students with substantial graduate credits or a Master's degree may only be guaranteed four years of support.

-NYUAD Global PhD Fellowships include full tuition scholarship, comprehensive health insurance, travel benefits, and a stipend.
-Funding is for five years, which typically includes two years or less of course work in New York and the remaining at least three years or more of dissertation research atin Abu Dhabi.
+NYUAD Global PhD Fellowships include full tuition scholarship, health insurance, travel benefits, and a stipend.
+Funding is for five years, which typically includes two years or less of course work in New York and the remaining at least three years or more of dissertation research in Abu Dhabi.
 Campus housing in Abu Dhabi is provided free of cost and is available to all Global Fellows.

 There is a very limited supply of subsidized housing available for graduate students in New York which is generally used for a subset of each entering class to provide them the opportunity to get settled in New York City during their first year of residence.